The Medium Is Not the Message: Deconfounding Document Embeddings via Linear Concept Erasure: Introduction

-Adjusting embeddings to remove confounding information is exactly what we do in this work.
-Adapting the algorithm from \citet{belrose2023leace} for linear concept erasure, we remove embedding subspaces that are predictive of the confounding variables that can bias measures of document distance.
+Indeed, adjusting embeddings to remove confounding information is exactly what we do in this work.
+Adapting the algorithm from \citet{belrose2023leace} for linear concept erasure, we remove embedding subspaces that are predictive of the confounding variables, which can bias measures of document distance.
 In the above example from U.S. politics, we residualize out the source information (Twitter or bills), producing adjusted embeddings for which similarity metrics load on the semantic content rather than the source (\cref{fig:teaser}B).
 As another practical example, in a multilingual corpus, we residualize out the subspace that is predictive of language, leading to document distance metrics that are driven by content, rather than language.

-We show through extensive tests that the adjusted embeddings perform significantly better for clustering and similarity search.
-For example, in a multilingual document search setting, Recall@1 increases from 0.175 to 0.826.
-Intriguingly, there is also no reduction in performance when using the adjusted embeddings on unseen datasets and tasks from a standard retrieval benchmark \cite{muennighoff-etal-2023-mteb, enevoldsen-etal-2024-dansk}, suggesting erasure does not harm embedding quality.
+Extensive tests show that the adjusted embeddings perform significantly better for clustering and similarity search.
+For example, in a multilingual document search setting, Recall@1 increases from 0.18 to 0.83.
+Importantly (and surprisingly), there is also no reduction in performance when using the adjusted embeddings on unseen datasets and tasks from a standard retrieval benchmark \cite{muennighoff-etal-2023-mteb, enevoldsen-etal-2024-dansk}, suggesting erasure does not harm embedding quality.